Molajo/Molajito/README.md

 ### Theme

 Themes are the first rendered output and therefore drive the rendering process.
-* [Themes](https://github.com/Molajo/Molajito#theme) provide the starting point for rendering and typically define CSS and JS statements.
+Typically, a `theme` defines necessary CSS and JS statements.

 Molajito injects a data object called `$this->runtime_data` into the Theme.
-It contains the `$this->runtime_data->page_name` value used to specify the page include statement in the example, below.
-You can add data elements to the `$this->runtime_data`, as needed.
+As can be seen in the following example, Molajito passes in the `$this->runtime_data->page_name` value used in the page include statement.

+You can additional data the `$this->runtime_data` so that the data is available for rendering.
-In this example `site_name` is available within the data object and used for rendering `title`.
+In this example, `site_name` is used to render `title`.

 ```html